tekq/keylightc/README.md

 ## Running

-Note that `keylightc` must either be run as root or the included `90-keylightc.rules` file placed in `/usr/lib/udev/rules.d` and `sudo udevadm trigger -c add -s leds` executed before `keylightc` is run as a user with the `input` group.
+Note that `keylightc` must either be run as root or using the included systemd unit.
 Using the .deb package or executing the source installation commands above sets this up for you.

 `keylightc` takes the following command-line arguments: